ncsa/MayomicsVC/src/config/validation/README.md

 For types listed as OutputDirectory, we confirm that

-    1. The directory exists
+    1. The directory does not already exist
-    2. It has readable, writeable, and executable permissions for the current user

 This type should be used for directories that the workflow will write into.